stevenhalverson/baccarat_simulator/README.md

 Download all files into a folder and run main.py.
 This will bring up a GUI to set how many shoes of baccarat are to be simulated, where to save the .db file, and where to save the .csv file.

 ### Prerequisites
-The requirements are in the requirements.txt.
-Use pip install -r requirements.txt to check for any missing requirements.
+Use pip install -r requirements.txt to install any missing requirements.